ioanev/ompss-2-tutorial/README.md

 #### Cluster options

 There are certain variables that need to be modified in order to be able to run the application on the cluster level.
 First and foremost, is the _dependency implementation_.
 The dependency implementation can be selected through `version.dependencies` and its default value is `discrete`.
-This value needs to be set to `regions`, as this is the only implementation that supports OmpSs@Cluster.
+This value needs to be set to `regions`, as this is the only implementation that supports OmpSs-2@Cluster.

 ```sh
 [version]